iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

   plugin to format the content of Markdown files or install the pre-commit hook described above.

-- **Markdown:** we use `prettier` default conventions to format our files.
+- **Markdown and JS files:** we use `prettier` default conventions to format our files.
 It's highly recommended to install the hook or run `prettier` manually before submitting the pull request.

 - Using `dvc <command>` in the documentation will create a link to that command automatically.
 No need to use `[]()` explicitly to create them.